reasonml/reason/editorSupport/spacemacs/reason/local/flycheck-reason/README.md

 -----

 Just use Flycheck as usual in Tuareg Mode buffers.
-Flycheck will automatically use the new `ocaml-merlin` syntax checker if Merlin Mode is enabled and Merlin's own error checking (`merlin-error-after-save`) is disabled.
+Flycheck will automatically use the new `reason-merlin` syntax checker if Merlin Mode is enabled and Merlin's own error checking (`merlin-error-after-save`) is disabled.

-If you enable Merlin's error checking with `M-x merlin-toggle-view-errors` Flycheck will not use the `ocaml-merlin` syntax checker anymore, to avoid duplicate and redundant error reporting.
+If you enable Merlin's error checking with `M-x merlin-toggle-view-errors` Flycheck will not use the `reason-merlin` syntax checker anymore, to avoid duplicate and redundant error reporting.

 License